trueagi-io/hyperon-experimental/CONTRIBUTING.md

 ### Rust

-When working on Rust C API prefere making `unsafe` blocks as small as possible.
+When working on Rust C API prefer making `unsafe` blocks as small as possible.
 It allows easily detect blocks which can be a source of issues.
 Usually it is not required to mark C API functions `unsafe` because they are not intended to be used from the Rust safe code.